fnproject/flow/docs/API.md

 ## Graph Completion & Committing the graph
 A graph is completed  (and can no longer be modified) once all stages in the graph that can be executed are completed (note that  some stages may not be run).

-The completer observes the state of the graph to determine when pending work is complete,  to detect this condition, however as the graph is is created by a process that is outside of the completer's control (e.g. a function not run by the completer itself) that process must  indicate to the completer that it has finished modifying the graph by calling the `commit` API call on a graph.
+The flow service observes the state of the graph to determine when pending work is complete,  to detect this condition, however as the graph is is created by a process that is outside of the flow service's control (e.g. a function not run by the flow service itself) that process must  indicate to the flow service that it has finished modifying the graph by calling the `commit` API call on a graph.

 e.g.:
 ```